coolinmc6/react-tic-toe/README.md

 ## An Interactive Component

 - state is private to the component
-- we need to initialized it by creating a constructor function.
+- we need to initialize it by creating a constructor function.
 - we must call super() when defining the constructor of a subclass which Square is (it extends or inherits from React.Component)
 ```javascript